 Have you ever wanted to embed content from one Notion page inside another?
-Well, now you can – that’s exaclty what Notion’s new Synced block allows you to do.
+Well, now you can – that’s exaclty what Synced Blocks in Notion allow you to do.

-Synced blocks were quietly introduced in an open beta in early June 2021, and have not been officially announced by the Notion team yet.
-However, everyone currently has access to them.
+Synced blocks were quietly introduced in an open beta in early June 2021, and fully released to the public on June 29, 2021.

 This guide will teach you everything you need to know about how to use Synced blocks, and give you some ideas for where to use them.